jolokia/jolokia/HOWTO_RELEASE.md

 Before the release it's worth updating the changelog in `src/changes/changes.xml`, but it can also be done after the release, because this XML file is processed during `mvn site` generation.

+It's also worth adding a release note to `src/site/asciidoc/news.adoc`.

 ## Deploy and release

 The important part of the release is to sign the artifacts with your GPG key.
 GPG keys can be checked using `gpg -k`